Rugiyya/Bamazon/README.md

 1. If a valid Item ID is entered and there is enough quantity available, the app will sucessfully process the transaction and display the output to the user.
 The stock quantity is also deducted and display to the user.

-    Screen-shot: Successfull Transaction
+    Screen-shot: Successful Transaction

     ![alt text](/images/ss5.png)

 1. After the first transaction is complete, the user is asked if they want to continue shopping.

-1. If the user choses to continue shopping, then a list of products is displayed again, other wise the app will shut down.
+1. If the user choses to continue shopping, then a list of products is displayed again, otherwise the app will shut down.

 ## TECHNOLOGIES USED
  * Javascript